ezyang/ghc-proposals/proposals/0000-backpack-impl.rst

 of these cases as follows:

-1. If we are renaming a signature to an indefinite module identity (this only occurs if we are about to merge it to form the local merged signature), the corresponding module substitution is guaranteed to have the form ``m=<m'>``.
+1. If we are renaming a signature to an indefinite module identity (this only occurs if we are about to merge it into the local merged signature), the corresponding module substitution is guaranteed to have the form ``m=<m'>``.
 For a name of form ``{m.n}``, we first rename it to ``{m'.n}``,